Possible ‘ATL Orgy’ Hoaxer Cidney Green Says It Happened, But Shared No Proof

 “Have them post a screenshot of their verified purchase of a ticket with the date.
 Have them post all emails sent out to all confirmed guests.
 Have them prove they were [there] all night.”

-According to Ms. Green, all the evidence that anyone could ever need about the ATL Orgy taking place was right in her grasp — but apparently, she was willing to let others do her proverbial dirty work for her.
+According to Ms. Green, all the evidence that anyone could ever need about the ATL Orgy taking place was right in her grasp, but apparently, she was willing to let others do her proverbial dirty work for her.

 Headed out for my birthday dinner w me BITCH! #atlantaorgy #atlorgy